nkimotou/BART-Summarizer/README.md

 `http://localhost:8000/ai_summarizer/`

 ***
-## How to create your own version from scratch!
+## How to create your own version from scratch
 **Step 1:** Package and directory
 > Create a package that will contain everything needed to run the application.
 In this case,
 > mine is called "Summarizer".
 When you create a package, it should auto create your init.py file for you.